 The SDAI does not have a permanent collection of artworks.

 The San Diego Art Institute in San Diego, CA began as the San Diego Business Men's Art Club in 1941.
 The name was changed to the San Diego Art Institute in 1950, and in 1953, membership became available to women.

 In 1963, the San Diego Art Institute became a nonprofit organization showcasing artists from the Southern California and the Baja Norte region.
 SDAI is not an accredited museum.

-The SDAI's mission, according to their website:
+The SDAI's mission, according to its website:

 "... is to develop artists and supporters of the visual arts through exhibition, education, and outreach.
 We achieve this mission by creating innovative programs that respond to the needs of our communities, by offering world-class facilities to exhibit artwork, and by forging partnerships on a local and global scale."